soumyaritu/EchoRxAIMediAssistant/README.md

 ### GDG London AI Devcamp 2026 — Build with AI
 # 💊 EchoRx — An Intelligent Medicine Guidance Through Vision & Voice
 ## Scan.
 Listen.
-Understand for Visually Impaired/Elderly Person/Everyone
+Understand.
+For Visually Impaired/Elderly Person/Everyone

 **EchoRx** is a voice you can trust when clarity matters most.
 Designed for elderly individuals, people with visual impairments, and the caregivers who support them, it transforms everyday uncertainty into informed confidence.